Navigating Sensitive Matters with Child Custody Attorneys

 Usually, if the parents can agree between themselves on a plan for custody and parenting time, the court will approve the parents' arrangement.
 If the parents cannot agree, the court must order mediation through Family Court Services.
 If mediation fails, the judge will decide custody issues in a court hearing.
 At any stage in this process, it is important to have the advice or representation of an experienced family law attorney to help you obtain the custody and visitation you want for your children.

 If you face a child custody dispute in California, we are here to protect your parental rights and the best interests of your children.
 We can also assist grandparents and fight for their rights, and help fathers establish paternity.
 To schedule a consultation, contact us online or by telephone at (310) 545-1900.
+Our team would be happy to address any questions you may have about the process.

 “I am very satisfied with Roger Rombro service.
 I now have more time with my kids and enjoying every bit of it.
 Not many attorneys you will find that truly cares about your issues.
 Roger sincerely does.
 Thank you so much Roger and team!” - Cash